blueishpink/first-project/README.md

 # first-project

-This is my first project!
+This is my first project! i am very exited too use git!